PlayPen/playpen-core/README.md

 PlayPen is a server management and load balancing system.

+## Protobuf Compilation

+You must have the protoc compiler installed in order to compile the coordination protocol.
+Run build_protocol.bat or build_protocol.sh from the project's root directory.

 ## Usage

 Before using any playpen tools, PlayPen needs to set itself up.
 Simply place the